rohitfarmer/rohitfarmer/README.md

 I have ten years of interdisciplinary research experience.
 I am building tools to analyze single-cell data on multiple platforms in my current position at [CHI, NIH](https://chi.niaid.nih.gov/).
 In the past, I have worked on applying deep learning to large-scale molecular data to understand drug bioactivation and toxicity.
 I have also worked with protein structure/complex prediction, modeling protein-protein interactions, molecular dynamics simulations, virtual screening, and sequence analysis.

 I am fond of computing in general and maintain a variety of services on my [home server](https://rohitfarmer.ddns.net/).
 I have a long-standing passion for [photography](https://unsplash.com/@rohitfarmer) that spans from macro to portraits to the landscape.
 I [read](https://www.goodreads.com/rohitfarmer) often, and sometimes I [write](https://medium.com/@rohitfarmer).
 I recently got my Ham radio liscence with the call sign [KC3SNU](https://www.qrz.com/db/kc3snu).
-You can find more about me and my work on a variety of content-sharing websites https://linktr.ee/rohitfarmer.
+You can find more about me on my website https://rohitfarmer.github.io.

 <!--
 **rohitfarmer/rohitfarmer** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.